 They identify your servicer, loan type, and financial situation, determine what modification programs apply, and manage the application process so nothing is submitted incorrectly or too late against Utah's compressed timeline.

 The Utah Housing Corporation (UHC) is Utah's state housing finance agency.
 UHC administers homeownership loan programs and has its own loss mitigation process for UHC-originated loans.
 Utah homeowners with UHC mortgages should contact UHC directly in addition to their primary servicer.
-UHC also connects homeowners to HUD-approved housing counseling resources that can help with any loan type — including conventional, FHA, VA, or USDA loans where the homeowner needs guidance navigating the modification and foreclosure prevention process.
+UHC also connects homeowners to federal regulators-approved housing counseling resources that can help with any loan type — including conventional, FHA, VA, or USDA loans where the homeowner needs guidance navigating the modification and foreclosure prevention process.

-Utah law provides a reinstatement right through 3 business days before the trustee sale date.
+Utah Code Ann. § 57-1-31 provides a reinstatement right through 3 business days before the trustee sale date.
 Reinstatement — paying all arrears, late fees, trustee fees, and costs — stops the foreclosure and brings the loan current without changing the loan terms.
 For homeowners with access to funds from family, retirement accounts, or other sources, reinstatement is a direct and effective tool.
 For those without reinstatement funds, modification is the concurrent strategy.
 A professional identifies whether reinstatement or modification is the better primary path given your income and available resources.

 The optimal window for all Utah assistance programs is before the Notice of Default is recorded — within the 120-day federal pre-NOD period.
 A complete application submitted before the NOD prevents the recording while the application is under review.
 After the NOD is recorded, modification remains possible but the clock is running.
 Once the Notice of Trustee's Sale is published, every remaining day is a final window.
 And once the trustee's deed is recorded, no post-sale program returns the property.
 There is no Utah equivalent of Wisconsin's 12-month redemption period.
 Act now.